AugurProject/augur-core/README.md

 	# fast voting cycle first few days to get the 60% problem away from a branch, e.g. what if not enough people vote
 	# 60% of votes -- need to get the cycle length parameters right
 	# rapid rbcr anytime to vote i'm alive if <60% of people vote after a few cycles or something
-	# max number of owners in a branch of rep.
+	# max number of owners in a branch of rep.个